 Antibody Titre testing

 The veterinary industry is in agreement that vaccines are necessary, but there is some debate regarding the frequency at which they are administered.
 At Leadon Vale, we offer our canine patients the option to have antibody titre testing.
 This allows us to see if an animal is protected against Distemper, Hepatitis and Parvovirus.
-There is currently no method of checking antibody titres for leptospirosis, so we still recommend this is given yearly.
+There is currently no method of checking antibody titres for leptospirosis, so we still recommend this be given yearly.

 Antibody titre testing is performed by taking a blood sample from your dog and being sent to an external laboratory for a VacciCheck test.
 This is a rapid and affordable option to check the titre levels for the core diseases that are vaccinated against.
-It provides easy to interpret results which determine whether the animal has a protective level of the immune response or whether they need revaccination.
+It provides easy-to-interpret results which determine whether the animal has a protective level of the immune response or whether they need revaccination.

 With high sensitivity and specificity, VacciCheck is designed to ensure that animals are protected whilst avoiding unnecessary medical intervention.
 This is supported by the World Small Animal Veterinary Association (WSAVA) Guidelines, which state that an animal that returns a positive titre has a protective level of immunity and therefore does not require revaccination.